 A spectre is stalking Capitalism–the spectre of Anthropology.
 All the Powers of Capitalism have bound themselves in a crusade against this spectre: the Florida Governor and the U.S. President; DSK and the IMF; Wall Street and Forbes; Napoleon Chagnon, David Brooks, Jared Diamond and Steven Pinker.

 Anthropology knows that what currently exists does not have to be.
 Anthropology knows more about capitalism than any other academic discipline.
 Anthropology needs to make “an explicit claim to the moral optimism that may be this discipline’s greatest appeal and yet its most guarded secret” (Trouillot 2003:136).

-It is high time that the Anthropologists openly set forth before the whole world their perspective, their aims, their tendencies, and meet this fairy tale about Capitalism with a Four-Field Manifesto.
-To this end, Anthropologists of the most diverse nationalities and subfields assemble to answer the question of What is Anthropology with This is Anthropology.
+It is high time that the Anthropologists openly set forth before the whole world their perspective, their aims, their tendencies, and meet this fairy tale about Capitalism with a Four Field Manifesto.
+To this end, Anthropologists of the most diverse nationalities and subfields assemble to answer the question of What is Anthropology? with a Four Field Manifesto.
 Please read and share, joining our contentious anthropological tradition.

 The premises of the market-capitalist religion:

 - Humans are naturally greedy-selfish.